mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - Press Upload

 - If you got no errors, test in Windows with `Control Panel -> Game Controllers` or in Linux with `jstest /dev/input/js0`

+### Linux and more than one controller with one Arduino
+Linux usbhid-module doesn't support out of box multiple controllers with one USB without USB-hub-features (I'm not sure about this).
+You have to give parameter quirks=0x2341:0x8036:0x40 to usbhid-module.
+Here is example what to do with RetrOrangePi 2.5.2:
+0. Make backup of /boot/boot-retro.cmd and /boot/boot.scr
+1. Edit /boot/boot-retro.cmd setenv bootargs -line and add usbhid.quirks=0x2341:0x8036:0x40 to kernel parameters.
+2. sudo mkimage -C none -A arm -T script -d /boot/boot-retro.cmd /boot/boot.scr

 ### Code
 Select your controller by commenting and uncommenting stuff from beginning of source code and give your IO-pin numbers.